Daniele Soares es una brillante chica brasileña de 30 años que lleva casi cinco años trabajando en yates de lujo.

 So when I was in College, I met one of my classmates, who had worked in cruise ships before.

 I waited until I was 21 and applied for a job as Assistant Waiter with Royal Carribean.

-During the six months I was there my english improved and I met new friends.
+During the six months I was working onboard my English improved and I met lots of new friends.

 Amongst them, a girl whose dream was to work as a flight attendant for Emirates.

-We both went back to Sao Paulo at the ennd of our contract and it was then when she encouraged me to attend one of the company’s open days.
+We both went back to Sao Paulo at the end of our contract and it was then when she encouraged me to attend one of the company’s open days.

 I went without much preparation, but ended up passing the 3 days interview process.